Shheem

-Shhiim has warm, dry and humid summers, with cold and wet winters.
-The weather is similar to that of the coastal cities.
+The town is notable for a very well-preserved archaeological site located there, including a Roman sanctuary, a Christian basilica, residential structures, and oil presses.

+Geography

+Chhim is often confused within size due to many parts of it having different names; some more familiar parts of Chhim include Marj-Ali, Sahle, Jabal Swed, Chamis and Jirid.

+The town has historically faced troubles with earthquakes as it sits on top of the Roum Fault Line which is a part of the bigger Yammounneh Fault Line.

+In 1956, Chhim witnessed a devastating earthquake that destroyed six thousand homes and killed 136 people.

+Politics and services

 Politics in the area is dominated by the Future Movement and the Progressive Socialist Party, with two MPs from Shhiim taking on a role for each respective party.

-Shhiim is often confused within size due to many parts of it having different names; some more familiar parts of Shhiim include Marj-Ali, Sahle, Jabal Swed, Chamis and Jirid.
-These and many others are part of Shhiim but have different names.

 Shhiim contains 11 schools, 8 of which are public.
 It also has two hospitals, one public and one private.